Our Gang: Legacy and influence

 Mickey Daniels and Mary Kornman became two of the leads of The Boy Friends, an early sound (1930–32) Hal Roach short-subjects series pitched as a college-age version of Our Gang; both eventually left acting for other careers.
 Stymie Beard continued working as an actor in both Hollywood films and independent "race films" for African-American audiences until falling into heroin addiction in the 1940s as a young adult.
 He made a comeback in the 1970s as a middle-aged adult character actor on TV shows such as Good Times (1974–79) and films such as Truck Turner (1974) and The Buddy Holly Story (1978) following several years in rehab.
 Spanky McFarland had a notable run of supporting parts in outside Hollywood studio features while still in Our Gang, including supporting parts in Kentucky Kernels (1934) and The Trail of the Lonesome Pine (1936).
 However, McFarland left acting as a teenager following World War II.
 Several of the other former cast members had supporting or bit roles in later film or television productions, including Farina Hoskins (You Said a Mouthful, 1931), Alfalfa Switzer (It's a Wonderful Life, 1946), and Darla Hood (The Bat, 1959), but each eventually moved away from acting as a primary career.
 Several, including Billie "Buckwheat" Thomas and Eugene "Porky" Lee, did not choose to pursue adult roles.

 The 1930 Our Gang short Pups is Pups was an inductee of the 2004 National Film Registry list.

 E. L. Doctorow's 1975 novel Ragtime ends with the character of Tateh, a Jewish immigrant from Eastern Europe, having a vision of the kind of film he wants to make: "A bunch of children who were pals, white black, fat thin, rich poor, all kinds, mischievous little urchins who would have funny adventures in their own neighborhood, a society of ragamuffins, like all of us, a gang, getting into trouble and getting out again."
 The implication is that Tateh will go on to produce the Our Gang series.

+Paul Beatty's 2015 satirical novel The Sellout, winner of the 2016 Booker Prize, features Hominy Jenkins, an elderly Black man, portrayed as the last surviving member of Our Gang, who insists on becoming the narrator's slave.